Ibsciss/Ibsciss.org/index.md

 ---
 layout: home
-title: Welcome!
+title: Ibsciss.org
-description: This is my site.
-Welcome.
+description: We are passionate software developer, technology agnostic, focus on long term knowledge and who care about what we do.
-keywords: github pages, Jekyll, foundation 5
+keywords: developer community
 ---

 <h2 class="text-center mam">We are passionate software developer</h2>